 The great thing is that I can show you how to reduce that time even more.
 Do you want to know how to become a stock market millionaire in just 30 years?
-Here’s how: Simply save $667 per month in the stock market.
+Here’s how.
+Save $667 per month and invest it in the stock market.
 Before you get choked up on that number, hear me out.

 Let’s say you want to know how to become a stock market millionaire in less than 30 years.
 Here is a chart that I created.
 It shows you how much you need to save per month based on your current age to reach millionaire status at a given age.

 Note the figures highlighted in green.
-I feel that these are easily attainable numbers if you invest 15-20% of your income.
-The great thing about investing is that if you are still young, as long as you invest a few hundred dollars, you are essentially guaranteed to become a stock market millionaire!
+I feel that these are attainable numbers if you invest 15-20% of your income.
+The great thing is if you are disciplined with saving and investing when you are young, you are almost guaranteed to become a stock market millionaire!

 The key takeaway from Step #3 is to invest as much as you can on a regular basis.
+I would rather be a little less comfortable now and save a lot than not save anything now and end up having to work the rest of my life.
 The more you invest, the quicker you will become a stock market millionaire.

 Step #4: Pick Low Cost Investments

-Unfortunately, many people don’t realize that they pay fees annually on their investments.
+Many people don’t realize that they pay fees annually on their investments.
 Every mutual fund and ETF that you invest in, you pay a fee on.
-You never see the bill for it because the fee is taken out of the return of the fund itself.
-Therefore, if your mutual fund charges a 1% management fee and it returned 5% this year, it really returned in the neighborhood of 6%.
+You never see the bill for it because the fee comes out of the return of the fund itself.
+So, if your mutual fund charges a 1% management fee and it returned 5% this year, it returned close to 6%.
 You only earned 5% of that return.
-You might be thinking, “big deal, I’ll take that 5% because I’m going to be a stock market millionaire based on Step #3 alone!”
+You might be thinking 5% is good because you’re going to be a stock market millionaire based on Step #3 alone!

-While this is true, you can get to millionaire status quicker (and have more money in the long run) by picking low fee investments.
+While this is true, you can get to millionaire status quicker by picking low fee investments.
+And you’ll end up with more money too.
 Here is an example of how costly investment fees are.

-Let’s say you have $1,000 invested in a mutual fund that has a management fee of 1.25% which is about the average for a stock mutual fund.
+Let’s say you have $1,000 invested in a mutual fund that has a management fee of 1.25%.
+This is about the average for a stock mutual fund.
 In 30 years after earning 8% annually, you will have paid just shy of $1,200 in fees.
-In contrast, if everything stays the same, but instead of paying 1.25% annually you pay just 0.30% in management fees, you will have paid about $350 in fees.
+In contrast, if you pay 0.30% in management fees, you will have paid about $350 in fees.

 Some may be looking at the difference of $850 and not bat an eye.
 If this is you, you need to read my post on compound interest and then come back.
-While $850 on the surface might not seem like much, it really is.
-That $850 is taken from your investment account, which if left alone, would be able to compound upon itself and your balance would grow even faster.
+While $850 on the surface might not seem like much, it is.
+That $850 comes from your investment account.
+If left alone, it would be able to compound upon itself and your balance would grow even faster.

 As your investment balance grows, so do the fees you pay.
-If you have $50,000 invested, you are paying almost $60,000 in fees over the course of 30 years by investing in a mutual fund that charges 1.25%.
-If you instead invest with a fund that charges 0.30% over the course of 30 years you will have paid just $17,000 in fees.
-By simply choosing an investment with a lower fee, you would have $43,000 more!
+If you have $50,000 invested, you are paying almost $60,000 in fees over 30 years by investing in a mutual fund that charges 1.25%.
+If you instead invest with a fund that charges 0.30% over 30 years you will have paid just $17,000 in fees.
+By choosing an investment with a lower fee, you would have $43,000 more!
 Fees matter.
 Let me say it again: Fees Matter.

 On last point about fees: don’t fall for the idea that the higher fee you pay means a higher return.
 Investing doesn’t work this way.
-If I were to ask you, would you rather have a man wash your car for $10 or $5, assuming there was no guarantee that your car would be cleaner in either case, what would you say?
+Would you rather have someone wash your car for $10 or $5?
+Assume there was no guarantee that your car would be cleaner in either case, what would you say?
 Many would still choose the $10 wash.
 Why?
 Because they perceive an added value out of the $10 car wash.

 You have to pay attention to the management fees of what you are investing in.
 You should not be paying over 1% in any circumstance for an investment.
 There are many low cost mutual funds and ETFs that you can invest in that will not cost you and arm and a leg.
 Vanguard and Betterment are excellent when it comes to low fees.
 Schwab is good too if you pick the right investments.
 That is your money.
 Don’t give it up so easily.

-If you need help constructing a portfolio, read my post on model portfolios that will help with picking mutual funds and ETFs to invest your money in.
+If you need help constructing a portfolio, read my post on model portfolios.
+It will help with picking mutual funds and ETFs to invest your money in.

 Step #5: Diversification

-Risk and reward are tied together when it comes to investing.
+Risk and reward are related when it comes to investing.
 The higher return you want to achieve, the more risk you are going to have to assume.
 It’s the nature of the beast.
-By diversifying your investments, you take away some of the risk with investing in the stock market and this allows you to earn a little bit higher of a return.
+By diversifying your investments, you take away some of the risk.
+This allows you to earn a little bit higher of a return.